kenanrl/Indonesian-Protest-Discourse/README.md

 You are free to share and adapt the material for any purpose, provided appropriate credit is given.

 > **Note:** This dataset is derived from X (formerly Twitter).
 Users of this data are responsible for complying with [X's Terms of Service](https://x.com/en/tos) and applicable data protection regulations.

 ---

-## Citation

-If you use this dataset or code in your research, please cite the manuscript as listed in `CITATION.cff` or use the following reference:

-> Rahmandika, K. L., Ramadhani, D. P., & Alamsyah, A. (2025).
-Who carries the message?
-Mapping the hidden infrastructure of grassroots solidarity in Indonesia's 2025 digital protest networks. *Social Sciences & Humanities Open*.
-[DOI pending]

----